 MUIH’s PBC in Culinary Health and Healing is one of only two graduate programs in the U.S. at the intersection of the nutrition and culinary fields.
 MUIH’s program is distinctive for its inclusion of whole foods cooking labs and its singular focus on integrative health.

 The program serves as both a standalone certificate and as a stackable certificate and pathway into the Master of Science in Nutrition and Integrative Health program.
-The credits achieved in this PBC program can be applied to the three areas of concentration (AOC) of the M.S.
-Nutrition and Integrative Health as follows: Human Clinical Nutrition AOC – 12 credits; Community Nutrition Education AOC – 8 credits; Herbal Medicine AOC – 5 credits.
+The credits achieved in this PBC program can be applied to the two areas of concentration (AOC) of the M.S.
+Nutrition and Integrative Health as follows: Human Clinical Nutrition AOC – 10 credits; Herbal Medicine AOC – 5 credits.

 |Trimester of Entry:||Spring|